uiceds/cee-492-term-project-fall-2022-hydrograds/manuscript.md

 ![Heatmap for the variables we considered in this analysis](images/heatmap.jpg){#fig:heatmap width=6in}

 Furthermore, the fraction of available measurements, meaning the number of data points available divided by the number of hours in a year, was computed for all stations and all measured variables.
 This computation helped visualize the stations that missed the least data points as well as the variables whose values are recorded the most consistently through different stations.
-The station with the highest fraction of available measurements was Banquiao, as seen in the table @fig:O3.
+The station with the highest fraction of available measurements was Banquiao, as seen in the Figure @fig:var.
 For this reason the remaining portion of this EDA was devoted to this station.

 ![Data availability of air quality stations](images/InformationDensity.png){#fig:var width=6in}

-Other relevant statistics from the Banquio air quality station are shown as Table @tbl:2
+Other relevant statistics from the Banquio air quality station are shown as Table @tbl:2.

 |                      | **count** | **mean**  | **std** | **min** | **25%** | **50%** | **75%** | **max** |
 |----------------------|-----------|-----------|---------|---------|---------|---------|---------|---------|